oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 ## Spring Boot Microservices and Refresh Tokens

-In my previous example, I couldn't get refresh tokens to work.
+In my previous Spring Boot 2.2 example, I couldn't get refresh tokens to work.
 I was able to get them to work this time!
 I changed the default scopes in `api-gateway` to request a refresh token using the `offline_access` scope.

 `.env`
 ```dotenv